smatechnologies/guidewire-agent-docs/docs/installation.md

 # GuideWire Agent Installation

->OGuideWire Requires OpCon version 22.8 or greater.
+GuideWire Requires OpCon version 22.8 or greater.

->***Before starting an installation, an updated OpCon License key including a GuideWire Agent type must be obtained.
+***Before starting an installation, an updated OpCon License key including a GuideWire Agent type must be obtained.
 Failure to do this will result in a license
 Violation when the defined OpCon MFT agent is activated in opCon and will result in OpCon termination if the activated GuideWire Agent is not deactivated within the specified time.***